Rydberg electromagnetically induced transparency based laser lock to Zeeman sublevels with 0.6 GHz scanning range: Results

 where $f_p$ and $f_c$ are the frequencies of the probe and the pump fields, respectively.
 For the $\mathrm{^{87}Rb}$ $ \left|\mathrm{5S}_{1/2}, F=2, m_F=2\right> \rightarrow \left|\mathrm{5P}_{3/2}, F'=3, m_{F'}=3\right>$ $ \rightarrow \left|\mathrm{32D}_{5/2}, m_J=5/2\right>$ transition the pump field detuning, $\Delta_\mathrm{c}$, is equal to $3.6$~MHz/G. We were able to frequency tune the 480~nm laser by $-280$~MHz ($+280$~MHz) as shown on the Fig.~\ref{fig:lock}(a), when locked to the $m_J=-5/2$ ( $m_J=5/2$) peak, see Fig.~\ref{fig:lock}(b).
 The maximum magnetic field used was $\sim$73.1~G when a current of 10~A was driven through the coils.

 The frequency stability of the 480~nm laser when locked to the $\left| 5\mathrm{P}_{3/2}, m_{F'}=3 \right> \rightarrow \left| 32\mathrm{D}_{5/2},m_J=-5/2 \right>$ transition was determined by recording its value for 70 minutes, see Fig.~\ref{fig:stability}(a).
 The frequency separation between the most distant mean frequency values gave an estimation of the long-term laser lock drift.
 Thence, we plotted a histogram of the frequency drift over a 10-minute recording, see Fig.~\ref{fig:stability}(b).
 We fitted the histogram with a Gaussian function and extracted the full-width-at-half maximum (FWHM) to estimate the short-term lock stability.
 The long-term frequency drift was $\approx0.5$~MHz, while the short-term lock stability was $\approx 0.15$~MHz, an improvement over that previously reported in the work of Rajasree~\textit{et al.}~\cite{rajasree20211}, where the long-term drift was $\sim 0.5$~MHz and the short-term stability was $\sim0.4$~MHz.
-This scan technique range was limited by the Doppler width of the absorption spectrum of $\mathrm{^{87}Rb}$ where one could still observe the EIT signal.
-Therefore, to remain within the Doppler broadening of the spectrum, the detuning of the probe laser should not exceed $\sim$450 MHz~\cite{rajasree20211}.
+We also characterized the frequency stability by means of Allan variance~\cite{riley2008handbook}, defined by $\sigma^2(\tau)=\frac{1}{2\tau^2}\sum^{N-2}_{n=1}(x_{n+2}-2x_{n+1}+x_n)^2$, where $x_n$ is the time series of the wavemeter frequency measurement spaced by the integration interval $\tau$.
+We observed a minimum Allan deviation, $\sqrt{\sigma^2(\tau)}$, on the order of $10^{-11}$ for an integration time of 7~s, see Fig.~\ref{fig:stability}(c).
+To address the stability change for different detunings of the 480 nm laser we measured the lock frequency using the wavemeter at two different magnetic field strengths and observed no change in the frequency drift.
+This could be explained by examining the amplitudes of the photodiode (PD) signal from the Zeeman-split EIT measurement.
+Once the $m_j=5/2$ and $m_j=-5/2$ peaks become distinguishable in the signal, their amplitudes show minimal variation as the magnetic field is increased, see Fig.~\ref{fig:lock}(b).
+In addition, we performed a heterodyne measurement by overlapping spatial modes of the target seed laser and a local oscillator via an optical fiber splitter.
+The local oscillator electric field was provided by a continuous wave (CW) Ti:Sapphire laser (MSquared), locked to a reference cavity yielding a spectral linewidth of 100 kHz.
+We introduced a frequency difference between the two lasers to observe a beat note signal.
+By performing a Fourier transform of the signal from the time to the frequency domain, we extracted a combined linewidth.
+Knowing the estimated linewidth of the local oscillator allowed us to calculate the linewidth of the target laser.
+When locking was performed in the absence of the external magnetic field, the linewidth was approximately 1.8 MHz.
+In contrast, applying the external magnetic field for the locking reduced the linewidth to about 0.8 MHz.